Island line (MTR): Western extension

 In 2002, the MTRC announced that it would use HK$300 million to construct the West and South Island lines, provided that the Government would award subsidies towards the project.
-No sooner, in May 2002, the first proposal from the MTRC detailed a western extension of the existing Island line towards Kennedy Town.
+Soon after in May 2002, the first proposal from the MTRC detailed a western extension of the existing Island line towards Kennedy Town.
 However the plan was abruptly brought to a halt due to land reclamation obstacles on the western coast of Hong Kong Island, and the enormous cost and uncertainties concerning the Hong Kong Government's subsidies for the project.
 However, the current plan for the new lines to the Southern District would require parts of the Western extension in order for it to be completed.
 As a result, the MTR Corporation was conducting extensive surveys as well as public forums to gather opinion and suggestions concerning the alignment of the extension and location of the Sai Ying Pun, Shek Tong Tsui and Kennedy Town stations for the West Island line.

-Construction commenced on the Island line's western extension to Kennedy Town in 2009 and on 28 December 2014, the extension opened to passenger services, providing direct heavy rail connection to the western district of Hong Kong Island for the first time.
+Construction commenced on the Island line's western extension to Kennedy Town in 2009.
+The extension opened to passenger services on 28 December 2014, providing direct heavy rail connection to the western district of Hong Kong Island for the first time.
 New intermediate stations at Sai Ying Pun and the University of Hong Kong also opened as part of the extension; however, construction delayed the opening of Sai Ying Pun station to 29 March 2015.